realzeitmedia/q/README.md

 If the reader is keeping up the disk won't be touched.

-The events which are queued will be serialized using `gob` if they need to be swapped to disk.

 Use case
 --------

 We use it in HTTP servers which store log events into ElasticSearch (ES).
-The ES installation is remote, so sometimes it lags a little, and sometimes ES is just plain unresponsive.
-This queue shields the HTTP server from ES and from network hick-ups, while not throwing away events or blowing up the webservers.
+The ES installation is remote, so sometimes it lags a little, and sometimes ES is just plain unresponsive or down.
+This queue shields the HTTP server from ES and from network hick-ups, and also keeps the requests as quick as possible.

 File format